OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-hello-world.md

 var session;
 ```

-`OV` will be our OpenVidu object (entrypoint to the libray). `session` will be the video-call we will connect to.
+`OV` will be our OpenVidu object (entrypoint to the library). `session` will be the video-call we will connect to.
 As first sentence in the `joinSession()` method, we initialize the variable that will identify our video-call retrieving the value from the HTML input.

 ```javascript
 var mySessionId = document.getElementById("sessionId").value;